Vanilla Extract Keto Debate: Keto-Friendly Brands and Imitation Hazards

 4 Safe Ketogenic Pure Vanilla Extract Brands

-Not only is vanilla extract keto, but it’s safe in its pure and unprocessed form.
+Vanilla extract is not just keto-friendly; it’s safe when pure and unprocessed.
 Let’s check out some of the best pure vanilla extract brands and varieties.

 A bowl of yogurt with sliced strawberries arranged on top, the yogurt is white and appears creamy, while the strawberries are bright red and fresh, in the background, there is a plate of whole strawberries, some with leaves still attached.